Admissible online closed testing must employ e-values: Uniform improvements of existing methods

 \subsection{Uniform improvements of the methods by \citet{iqraa2024false}}

-In this Subsection, we derive uniform improvements of the online procedures introduced by \citet{iqraa2024false}, the \texttt{u-online-simple} and \texttt{u-online-Freedman} method.
+We derive uniform improvements of the online procedures \texttt{u-online-simple} and \texttt{u-online-Freedman} of \citet{iqraa2024false}.
 It should be noted that the uniform improvements presented here are not instances of our \texttt{SeqE-Guard} algorithm, however, they are obtained by taking the union of many \texttt{SeqE-Guard} bounds or by taking the mean of many test martingales (instead of a single one) for each intersection test, and hence are closely related to \texttt{SeqE-Guard}.